 “Having the one-to-one with someone allows you, with them, to make your discussions and the advice you receive, specific to your actual needs and for you to expand on the answers given with more questions to ensure you are absolutely sure you have gained the insights you required,” Madders said.

-Genius Café sessions at the EMEA Member and Partner Conference will focus on cybersecurity, sales, marketing, cybersecurity, leadership, and operations/profitability.
+Genius Café sessions at the EMEA Member and Partner Conference will focus on cybersecurity, sales, marketing, cybersecurity, and leadership.
 Overall, the idea is to provide non-bias, valuable content that connects directly to people looking to improve their businesses, said Jason Kemsley, technical director of Uptime Solutions, West Sussex, UK.

-“There is no better way to make sure you are growing as both a business and as a person, than to collaborate 1-to-1 and receive some knowledgeable takeaways direct from an expert,” said Kemsley, who will serve as a leadership genius during the event.
+“There is no better way to make sure you are growing as both a business and as a person, than to collaborate 1-to-1 and receive some knowledgeable takeaways direct from an expert,” said Kemsley, who served as a leadership genius during the event.

 The advice-driven concept of the Genius Café is much needed within the MSP community, whose leaders tend to have technical backgrounds—not sales and marketing, said Chris Wiser, founder and CEO 7 Figure MSP, which advises managed service providers.
 Wiser has served as a “marketing genius” at previous events and said the best advice he ever received was to focus on sales and marketing processes, not just the technology.